Artanidos/PythonDesktopBook/parts/partiv.md

 The class with the signal just fires the signal and all other objects can connect to this signal and gets the event when it's fired.

 ## Settings Editor
 Nothing special here.
-The only special here is the fact that we change the applications font immediatly when the user enters the fontsize into the fontSize Spinbox.
+The only special here is the fact that we change the applications font immediately when the user enters the fontsize into the fontSize Spinbox.
 ```python
         self.fontSize.valueChanged.connect(self.settingsChanged)